evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <ul>
     <li>higher availability of suitable candidates</li>
     <li>indicator that these industries get a higher number of negative or no responses and therefore recruiters learned to contact more candidates to find a match for the position</li>
-    <li>high competition for qualified professionals or specific expertise needed that may prompt recruiters to cast a wider net to find individuals with the required skills</li>
+    <li>high competition for qualified professionals or specific expertise needed may prompt recruiters to cast a wider net to find individuals with the required skills</li>
 </ul>

 <p>Below-average numbers could be explained by the fact that fewer qualified candidates are available in these industries and therefore the desired number of 20 candidates (that we extracted from former research) cannot be found.
 One explanation for this would be:</p>